IBM-Cloud/terraform-provider-ibm/website/docs/d/org_quota.html.markdown

 The following arguments are supported:

-* `name` - (Required, string) The name of the Bluemix organization quota.
-You can retrieve the value by running the `bx cf quotas` command in the [Bluemix CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
+* `name` - (Required, string) The name of the IBM Cloud organization quota.
+You can retrieve the value by running the `bx cf quotas` command in the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).

 ## Attribute Reference